JoyObaidu/JoyObaidu.github.io/README.md

-#Frontend Mentor - Prroduct preview card component solution

-## Table of Contents

-# Overview
+## Overview

-- The Challenge
+### The challenge

-users should be able to :
+Users should be able to:

--View the optional layout depending on their device's screen size.
+- View the optimal layout for the app depending on their device's screen size
-- see hover and focus states for interactive elements.
+- See hover states for all interactive elements on the page

-##Screenshots

-### Links
--
--

-## My process

-### Built with
--Semantic HTML5 markup
--CSS custom properties
--Flexbox
-- Mobile-first-workflow

-### What I learned

-### Continued Development
+- Select and submit a number rating
+- See the "Thank you" card state after submitting a rating

-### useful resources
+### Screenshot

-## Author

-## Acknowledgements